About Advisory Updates

 - When classes are cancelled, university services remain open.
 This means that staff members are expected to report to work as usual.

 - Employees and commuting students should always employ sound personal judgments regarding the safety of their travel when deciding whether or not to report to work or classes.
 Students must arrange to make up missed work promptly; university leave policy governs the reporting and recording of work absences.

 - Students in special classes, such as clinical rotations, should consult with their dean on the appropriate procedures for an early morning delay or cancellation.

 - A closing order from the Governor’s Office applies to state office buildings and other state employees in the field.
 Colleges and universities do not fall into this category.

 College of Nursing

 If the Kent Campus is closed, nursing students do not do clinicals.
 Students should stay in touch with their faculty who will let clinical placement personnel know of student changes.

 College of Podiatric Medicine

-If you are a KSU-CPM student and or support CFAC, in many instances, the Kent Campus and Regional Academic Center closures do not apply to CPM.
-Always reference the College of Podiatric Medicine website to verify status.
+If you are a KSU-CPM student and or support CFAC, in many instances, the Kent Campus and Twinsburg Academic Center closures do not apply to CPM.
+Always check your @kent.edu email account to verify status of the College of Podiatric Medicine location.